All about insects

 6. Why are Protix and Bühler joining forces?

 Insects supply high quality protein, which can be generated with a small ecological footprint.
 This is why they attracted considerable attention from start-ups as well as established players in the food industry in recent years.
 Protix was founded 2009 in the Netherlands and has developed proprietary equipment and processes for producing the highest insect-based ingredients.
 But also Bühler has been on the topic since 2009, installing a pilot facility in China to process fly larvae and mealworms.
 However, the large scale processing of insects is still largely uncharted territory.
-In order to boost this young industry and scale the technology up to the requirements of large, industrial producers and processors, Bühler and Protix founded the joint venture Bühler Insect Technology Solutions.
+In order to boost this young industry and scale the technology up to the requirements of large, industrial producers and processors, Bühler and Protix founded the joint venture Bühler Insect Technology.

 7. What does Protix bring into the joint venture?